tsah99/woof/woof-web/README.md

 Begin by cloning this repo onto your local machine.
 First, run `npm install` in the directory which your app was installed into.
 Onced cloned and after npm is finished installing the necessary dependencies, you can get started by running `npm start` to run the app in development mode (see below in "Availible Scripts" section for more details).

+## Code, style, structure

+This app was created using [React](https://reactjs.org).
+We soley use functional components and React Hooks, to learn more click [here](https://reactjs.org/docs/hooks-intro.html).
+We recommend developing using [VSCode](https://code.visualstudio.com) with the [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) extension installed to keep proper and consistent styling.

+We control routes in the `Routes.js` page using [React Router](https://reactrouter.com).
+When adding a new page, ensure that it is added into this file.
+Here you will find the components for Auth and NonAuth pages and the controller for these.

+Our tree works as follows: App -> Route -> Pages -> Components.
+Each page and component has its own CSS styling file.
+For access to our [contexts](https://reactjs.org/docs/context.html), go to the `contexts` folder where you will find example skeletons which you can use for creating your own context (or adding to an existing one).

+If you would like to import your own font (not from a webfont source like google fonts), place it in the `fonts` folder.

+For any utilities/libraries which you would like to create for this application, we have provided a `libs` folder.

 ## Firebase

 When you first clone this repository, our personal Firebase credentials are in place.
 If you wish to connect your own Firebase instance, replace our credentials with yours in the `src/firebaseConfig.js` file.
 For more info on where to find these configurations, click [here](https://support.google.com/firebase/answer/7015592?hl=en).